cwendorf/CALM/docs/examples/extractingHypotheses.md

 ## HYPOTH 3       0      -1       1
 ```

 The intercept is equivalent to the mean of the first group.
-Parameter represent the difference between each group and the previous group.
+Remaining parameters represent the difference between each group and the previous group.

 ### Extracting from R Base Contrast Codes